-Note: Although this guide provides an overview of how to navigate the SPA-841 GUI, its primary focus is administrative functions available via the phone's web interface.
-For more detailed user functionality on the phone's GUI, please refer to the SPA-841 User Guide.
+Note: Although this guide provides an overview of how to navigate the SPA941 Graphical User Interface (GUI), its primary focus is to describe the administrative functions available via the phone's web interface.
+For more detailed discussion of the phone's user interface, please refer to the SPA941 User Guide.